genidma/teatime-accessibility/README.md

 **Option 2: GUI Startup Menu**
 1. Open your desktop environment's application menu
-2. Look for "TeaTime Accessibility" under the "Utilities" or "Accessories" category
+2. Look for "TeaTime Accessibility" under the "Utilities" category
 3. Click on the application icon to launch it

 The application will appear in your system tray (notification area) and can be controlled from there.